Scavino, Navarro held in contempt of Congress in 1/6 probe

 The contempt referral against Bannon resulted in an indictment, with a trial set to start in July.
 The Justice Department has been slower to decide whether to prosecute Meadows, much to the frustration of the committee.

-“It’s the committee’s hope that they will present it to a grand jury,” Rep. Bennie Thompson, the committee's chairman, told reporters Tuesday.
+“It’s the committee’s hope that they will present it to a grand jury,” Thompson told reporters Tuesday.
 “Obviously, the Meadows case is still outstanding.
 We don’t really know where that is, other than we’ve done our work.”

 He added, "The firewall goes up from our standpoint, and DOJ uses its systems to take it from there.”